harsha-vk/bldc_motor_control/README.md

 # BLDC_MOTOR_CONTROLLER

-Use Stm32CubeIDE software and import "bldc_test" project
+Use Stm32CubeIDE software<br/>
+file -> open project from file system -> navigate to sourcecode.zip

 Controller used in schematic "STM32F407 DISCOVERY"